huangfcn/lockfree/README.md

 	void rbq_free(rbq_t * rbq);

 	// ================================================================================
-	// push/pop/full/empty/size operations
+	// push/pop/full/empty/size operations                                            =
 	// ================================================================================
-	// Push and pop implemented with FAA on index and CAS loop on data.
+	// Push and pop are implemented with a FAA on index and CAS loops on data.        =
-	// FAA will assign a queue slot to each caller and
+	// FAA will assign a data slot to the caller and CAS loops will make sure         =
-	// CAS will make sure a correct data swap.
+	// a correct data swap.                                                           =
 	// ================================================================================
-	// CAS loop on data will distribute CAS loops onto the whole data set,
+	// CAS loop on data will distribute CAS loops onto the whole data array, and      =
+	// at most 2 threads will loop on one address(a reader and a writer).             =
-	// it will reduce the CAS conflicts and boost the performance.
+	// This will effectively reduce the CAS conflicts and boost the performance.      =
 	// ================================================================================
-	// Data enque/dequeue assumes to be address,
+	// Datas enqued/dequeued are assumed to be address,                               =
-	// NULL is not allowed and it is used as special data in CAS loop.
+	// NULL is not allowed and it is used as a special value in CAS loop.             =
 	// ================================================================================
-	bool   rbq_push(rbq_t * rbq, void * data);
+	bool   rbq_push (rbq_t * rbq, void * data);
 	void * rbq_pop  (rbq_t * rbq);
 	bool   rbq_full (const rbq_t * rbq);
 	bool   rbq_empty(const rbq_t * rbq);
 	size_t rbq_size (const rbq_t * rbq);

 	// push/pop using the method in
 	// "Yet another implementation of a lock-free circular array queue"
-	// by Faustino Frechilla"
+	// by Faustino Frechilla
 	bool   rbq_push2(rbq_t * rbq, void * data);
 	void * rbq_pop2 (rbq_t * rbq);